matter-labs/zksync/docs/contract.md

 ## Deployment

-The contract must be deployed specifying the initial ("genesis") state root hash, appointing the **network governor** (see the "Governance" section), and linking the exit queue (see the "Cenosorship resistance" section).
+The contract must be deployed specifying the initial ("genesis") state root hash, appointing the **network governor** (see the "Governance" section), and linking the exit queue (see the "Censorship resistance" section).

 ## Governance

-Governance of the network will be excerised from a separate contract registered in the ZKSync contract as `networkGovernor`.
+Governance of the network will be exercised from a separate contract registered in the ZKSync contract as `networkGovernor`.
 It has the power to:

 - Change the set of validators.
 - Add new tokens (tokens can not be removed after being added).
 - Initiate migration to a new contract (see the "Migration" section).

-## Cenosorship resistance
+## Censorship resistance

-To enforece censorship-resistance and enable guaranteed retrievability of the funds, ZKSync employs the mechanisms of **Priority queue** (soft enforcement) and **Exodus mode** (hard enforcement).
+To enforce censorship-resistance and enable guaranteed retrievability of the funds, ZKSync employs the mechanisms of **Priority queue** (soft enforcement) and **Exodus mode** (hard enforcement).

 ## Deposits